 A geotechnical and hydrogeological field program was completed for the Frontier project during the winter of 2010/2011 and the results of this field program were included in the engineering and regulatory work conducted during 2011.
 Teck completed testing and sampling at 83 geotechnical sites on and around the Frontier project leases.
 This geotechnical program was designed to gain information on material suitability and foundation conditions in the proposed facilities areas.
-No field exploration activities are planned in 2012 and the key focus will be on supporting the regulatory application review, consultations with stakeholders and ongoing engineering studies.
+No field exploration activities were undertaken in 2012 and our focus for Frontier in the year was on supporting the regulatory application review, consultations with stakeholders and ongoing engineering studies.
+A field exploration program is planned for 2013 to acquire additional geotechnical information to assist in future engineering studies.